jonniek/mpv-playlistmanager/README.md

 ## Keybinds
 #### Static keybindings
 - __sortplaylist__(CTRL+p)
   - Sorts the current playlist with stripped values(no paths, media titles if available and usercreated strips applied).
-Option to use alphanumerical(nonpadded numbers in order).
 To start playlist from start you can use a script message `KEY script-message sortplaylist startover`.
+Settings involving sort include alphanumeric sort(nonpadded numbers in order), sort on mpv start and sort on file added to playlist.
 - __shuffleplaylist__(CTRL+P)
   - Shuffles the current playlist.
 Stops currently playing file and starts playlist from start of new playlist unlike native shuffle that doesnt shuffle current file.
 - __loadfiles__(P)